-This symposium consists of eight blog-posts co-edited by our senior researcher and head of the Asser International Sports Law Centre Dr Antoine Duval.
+This symposium consists of eight blog-posts co-edited by senior researcher and head of the Asser International Sports Law Centre Dr. Antoine Duval.
 Read the blog-posts here, originally published on the Verfassungsblog:

 Blog post (1): FIFA and Human Rights: Introduction to the Symposium - By Dr Antoine Duval and Daniela Heerdt

 Blog post (2): ‘We need to talk about the kids': FIFA’s children’s rights obligations - By Eleanor Drywood